joewing/memsim/README.md

    - max\_cost: The maximum cost in block RAMs (defaults to 0).
    - max\_iterations: The maximum iterations to run without improvement.
    - seed: Random number seed (defaults to 15).
+   - permute\_only: Set to "true" to restrict the optimizer to permuting an existing memory subsystem (defaults to "false").
  - trace: Access trace logger.
 Takes the following parameter:
    - memory: The contained memory.
  - offset: Address offset transform.
 Takes the following parameters: